EECS150/asic-labs-fa22/lab6/spec.md

 ---

 ### Question 1: Understanding SRAMs
-**a)** Open the file `sram_behav_models.v` (located in HAMMER repository).
+**a)** Open the `tech-asap7-cache` directory.
+If you do not see this directory, make sure you ran `make srams`.
 **What are different SRAM-sizes available?**
 **What is the difference between the `SRAM1RW*` and `SRAM2RW*` variants?**
 Hint: take some time to look at the Verilog implementation to understand what it does.
 You will need to use this SRAM model in the final project.

-**b)** In the same file, select an SRAM instance that has a BYTEMASK pin.
+**b)** In the same directory, take a look at `SRAM1RW256x128.v`.
 **What is the SRAM model (in terms of number of Read/Write ports, address width, data/word width)?**
-**Briefly describe the purpose the BYTEMASK.
-In which situation do you think it is useful?**
+**If this model had a field named BYTEMASK, what would it do?
+In which situation do you think it might be useful?**

-*c) (Ungraded thought experiment #1) SRAM libraries in real process technologies are much larger than the list you see in `sram_behav_models.v`.
+*c) (Ungraded thought experiment #1) SRAM libraries in real process technologies are much larger than the list you see in `tech-asap7-cache`.
 What features do you think are important for real SRAM libraries?
 Think in terms of number of ports, masking, improving yield, or anything else you can think of.
 What would these features do to the size of the SRAM macros?*

 *d) (Ungraded thought experiment #2) SRAMs should be integrated very densely in a circuit’s layout.
 To build large SRAM arrays, often times many SRAM macros are tiled together, abutted on one or more sides.
 Knowing this, take a guess at how SRAMs are laid out.*